If you have discovered an error in a birth or death record, it may be possible to arrange for the entry to be corrected.

 How do I prove the information on the registration is wrong?

 You need to show that the information originally given at the time of the registration was wrong.
 You will have to produce documents that clearly show what the correct information should have been and these documents should be valid or dated around the date of birth or death.
-Example documents are given in the download guidance notes attached below.
+Example documents are given on the application form.

 If you cannot provide any supporting document, a correction is not usually possible.